xxsc0529/genai-toolbox/docs/en/getting-started/local_quickstart_go.md

 			log.Println("No function call")
 		}

-		// If there is a was a function call, continue the conversation params.Messages = append(params.Messages, completion.Choices[0].Message.ToParam())
+		// If there was a function call, continue the conversation params.Messages = append(params.Messages, completion.Choices[0].Message.ToParam())
 		for _, toolCall := range toolCalls {